anvilation/createPDF/README.md

 * output - locaiton where documents will be rendered to
 * debug - debug level (not configured in current version)
 * log - log location (not configured in current version)

-## More Information ##
-If you have more questions, feel free to hit me up here matthew.barben@anvilation.com